ChristopherB91/omniDex/README.md

 This is my Omnidex app.
-There are sixth presets each with ten aliens.
-Every alien from the show that was able to transform into an ultimate alien is able to go ultimate here.
-When you open it up first select which preset you would like then press the omnitrix button.
-Next select an alien from the preset and click on the omnitrix button again.
-When you are shown a picture of the alien you can click the red ommnitrix to go back to the beginning.
-Depending on which alien you have chosen you maybe able to go ultimate.
+There are six presets, each with ten aliens.
+Every alien from the show that was able to transform into an ultimate alien can go ultimate here.
+When you open it up, first select which preset you would like, then press the Omnitrix button.
+Next, select an alien from the preset and click on the Omnitrix button again.
+When you are shown a picture of the alien, you can click the red Omnitrix to go back to the beginning.
+Depending on which alien you have chosen, you may be able to go ultimate.
 There is a seventh preset in this version.
-Within the 7th preset you are able to create, read, update, and delete alien data you have added to the omnidex.
-List of preset orginization and ultimate aliens(and there presets) down below.
+Within the seventh preset, you can create, read, update, and delete alien data you have added to the Omnidex.

+List of Preset Organization and Ultimate Aliens
-Preset orginization
+Preset Organization:

--Preset1: Original Series starting ten
+Preset 1: Original Series starting ten
--Preset2: Original Series extra aliens
+Preset 2: Original Series extra aliens
--Preset3: Alien Force starting ten
+Preset 3: Alien Force starting ten
--Preset4: Ultimate Alien aliens
+Preset 4: Ultimate Alien aliens
--Preset5: Omniverse aliens
+Preset 5: Omniverse aliens
--Preset6: Extras that did not fit in the presets the belong to
+Preset 6: Extras that did not fit in the other presets Preset 7: CRUD aliens
--Preset7: CRUD aliens

-Ultimate Aliens
+Ultimate Aliens:

--Preset1 - (Wildmutt, Greymatter)
+Preset 1: (Wildmutt, Greymatter)
--Preset2 - (Cannonbolt, Waybig)
+Preset 2: (Cannonbolt, Waybig)
--Preset3 - (BigChill, Swampfire, Humangasour, EchoEcho, Spidermonkey) -Preset5 - (Gravattack)
--Preset6 - (Arctiguanna, Rath)
+Preset 3: (Big Chill, Swampfire, Humungousaur, Echo Echo, Spidermonkey) Preset 4: (No ultimate aliens listed)
+Preset 5: (Gravattack)
+Preset 6: (Arctiguana, Rath)